Many of you are heads-down in your budget process now and

 some of you are perhaps at a juncture where you are choosing a new product to

 upgrade or replace an existing hardware or software system.

 When choosing to upgrade or replace, there are many things

 to consider: price, functionality, how it fits in your current environment,

 warranty, service, etc. But over the years a new dynamic has been added to the

 mix vulnerability due to popularity.
 By this, I mean the hardware’s or

-software's propensity for being a target of "security attacks"because of its notoriety.
+software’s propensity for being a target of “security attacks”

 Obviously the king in this arena is Microsoft.
 Whether you

 believe Microsoft is doing enough regarding security is up for debate, but